keduong33/ChattyChatty-old/README.md

 ## Important Notes

 * This is a **duo-repo** setup, which means you have to install dependencies for each repo: *server* & *client.*
-* I included a README.md for each repo (for serverless right now nothing), please follow the setup instructions
+* I included a README.md for each repo (for serverless right now nothing), please follow the setup instructions OR you can setup from the root folder by running Setup steps

+## Setup

+`npm run setup:deps`

 ## Run locally (after proper installation)